.

 Was she with her friends last Saturday?
 No, she wasn’t.

-(NOT She was with her friends last Saturday?
+was with her friends last Saturday?
 No, she wasn’t.)

 Was he tired yesterday?
 Yes, he was.